cisagov/Malcolm/sensor-iso/README.md

 ![Autostart services confirmation](./docs/images/autostarts_confirm.png)

 After you have completed configuring the sensor it is recommended that you reboot the sensor to ensure all new settings take effect.
-If rebooting is not an option, you may open a terminal and run:
+If rebooting is not an option, you may click the **Restart Sensor Services** menu icon in the top menu bar, or open a terminal and run:

 ```
 /opt/sensor/sensor_ctl/shutdown && sleep 10 && /opt/sensor/sensor_ctl/supervisor.sh